Paluma to Wallaman Falls Trail

 The concept plan was developed through funding provided by the three local councils of Townsville, Hinchinbrook and Charters Towers.

-The Queensland Government and the local councils are collaboratively working all three Traditional Owner groups – Gugu Badhun People, Nywaigi People and Warragamay People – on the Strategic Business Case and cultural heritage.
+The Queensland Government and the local councils are collaboratively working with Traditional Owner groups on the Paluma to Wallaman Falls trail project.

 The Queensland Ecotourism Trails Program is designed to deliver environmental, social and economic benefits to regional communities, Traditional Owners and to Queensland.
 Key benefits include: